ajaypp123/kickstart-project/README.md

 # kickstart-project
-Design and development of Kickstart server configuration tool using Glade/Flask UI
+Design and development of Kickstart server configuration tool using Flask UI

+use kickstart folder to use application